How This NPR Host Became an Advocate for Assisted Suicide

 'On My Own' Tells Their Story

 She and I have been friends for more than 30 years, and we spoke recently in her office at WAMU, the Washington, D.C.
-NPR station where she originates her national broadcast, about her husband and her new mission:
+NPR station where she once originated her national broadcast (Rehm retired at the end of 2016) about her husband and her new mission:

 Based on your parents' experiences?

 Absolutely.
-John’s mother had taken her own life at age 92.
-His father had taken his own life at age 72.
-My mother died when I was 19 and she was 49.
-My father died 11 months later, truly of a broken heart.
+John's mother had taken her own life at age ninety-two.
+His father had taken his own life at age seventy-two.
+My mother died when I was nineteen and she was forty-nine.
+My father died eleven months later, truly of a broken heart.
 So I think deaths form us just as life forms us.

 Was John's illness and his inability to get his doctor to prescribe the lethal dose of medication the wake-up call you needed about the issue?